Vivien Hodgson supervises 1 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 1999 –2001 Students Experience of Networked Learning; grant from the Joint Information and Systems Committee, HEFC to conduct field studies of the learners experience of Networked learning and to establish a National Advisory and Information Service On Networked Learning.
 Principle investigators Peter Goodyear and Christine Steeples from Educational Research plus myself.

-Together with other colleagues I organise an international series of Networked Learning conferences.
-The eighth conference held in Maastricht, and hosted by the OU of the Netherlands took place April 2nd-4th, 2012.
-Further information plus full proceedings from this and previous conferences are available at; http://www.networkedlearningconference.org.uk.
-We recently published a book Exploring the Theory, Pedagogy and Practice of Networked Learning, of selected papers from the 2010 conference, held in Aalborg.This is the first in a book series on Networked learning to be edited by myself and David McConnell and published by Springer, New York.
+Together with other colleagues I organised the international series of Networked Learning conferences from 2000 - 2012.
+Further information plus full proceedings from previous conferences are available at; http://www.networkedlearningconference.org.uk.
+David McConnell and I now edit the Research in Netwroked Learning Springer book series.
+The first book was published in 2012 Exploring the Theory, Pedagogy and Practice of Networked Learning, and was selected papers from the 2010 conference, held in Aalborg.This was the first in the book series on Networked Learning edited by myself and David McConnell and published by Springer, New York.

 I continue to be involved in several networked learning research networks, including from the completed 'EQUEL' project (E-quality in e-learning) which was a consortium of 14 European partners to establish a virtual centre of excellence for research and innovation for e-learning for Higher Education. http://equel.net

 Recent projects include the ELAC project with countries from Latin America and Europe, which was created with the objective of using Information-Society-Technologies (IST) to enhance continued education in environmental management and planning in Latin America.
 See: http://www.elacvirtual.net/ for full details.